EthenStrine/English/_posts/Notes - Macbeth.md

 II 108-109 - **motif** - the idea of "borrowed robes" will be a motif that goes throughout the play's action - borrowed robes, as robes not meant for one, is a metaphor for that which is not rightly yours.

+Banquo is presented as the ***foil*** - the opposite or contrast in character and personally to what may be the story's protagonist - through him, we see more negative qualities of Macbeth.